melowntech/workshop/tutorials/frontend/corine.rst

 .. literalinclude:: srcs/corine.js
     :lines: 75-88

-In the initializing function, ``addControl()`` function is called, it ensures, there will be layerswitcher panel in the map:
+In the initializing function, ``addControl()`` function is called to create the layerswitcher panel in the map:

 .. literalinclude:: srcs/corine.js
     :lines: 61-73